Hesperian Health Guides

 Please keep the people back.
 I'll try to help him.

-The people who gather after an accident should be encouraged to help.
+If people gather nearby, encourage them to help.
+Giving out tasks will keep people calm and help you support the injured person.
 Ask loud, assertive people to clear a space around you and the injured person.
-Tell someone to go for medical help and someone else to get supplies like cloth (for bandages), or blankets.
-Giving out tasks will keep people calm and help the urgent tasks get done.
+Have someone go for medical help and someone else get supplies like cloth (for bandages) or blankets.

-The injured person can also help herself.
-People can put pressure on their own wounds to stop bleeding.
+The injured person can also help themself by putting pressure on their own wounds to stop bleeding.
 This can focus the person and allows you to check for other injuries or to care for other injured people.

 When someone needs help: